Ikat: A Timeless Textile Art That Connects Tradition and Innovation

-With the huge fame and traditional background, the Indian Ikat print is popular around the world.
+With its huge fame and traditional background, the Indian Ikat print is popular around the world.
 This is a textile art used to dye fabric with beautiful designs.
-Ikat has its big history as the sculpture was highly accepted in countryside regions.
-Throughout the centuries, artisans of different countries developed this technique in modern time with more facilitation.
+Ikat has a long history as the sculpture was highly accepted in countryside regions.
+Throughout the centuries, artisans of different countries developed this technique in modern times with more facilitation.

 Ikat has become one of the most popular printing techniques across India and other countries.
 But India, Japan, and Indonesia are extremely familiar with this art.
-In the 16th century, this art had traditional existing in Latin America, Europe, Spain, and Dutch and other nations.
-In India, Ajanta caves have enough proofs the existing of Ikat art in 7th century CE.
+In the 16th century, this art had traditions existing in Latin America, Europe, Spain, Dutch and other nations.
+In India, Ajanta caves have enough proof of the existence of Ikat art in the 7th century CE.

 Techniques of Ikat Design

-There is a range of Ikat pattern admired by Indian and International artisan and designers.
+There is a range of Ikat patterns admired by Indian and International artisans and designers.
 Some elaborate patterns include various geometrical and symmetrical motifs and shapes.
 For crafting these designs, Ikat is classified into multiple forms-

 The technique incorporates dye-resisting of both wrap and weft before crafting, known as double Ikat.
-Double Ikat technique requires labors with high dexterity in order to produce the precise design.
-India, Indonesia, and Japan are the regions where artisans are passionate for incorporating this technique.
+The Double Ikat technique requires laborers with high dexterity in order to produce the precise design.
+India, Indonesia, and Japan are the regions where artisans are passionate about incorporating this technique.
 In India, Nalgonda ( Telangana ) and Patan( Gujarat) are the most renowned places of double Ikat practice.

 Indian states, Andhra Pradesh, Orissa, and Gujarat created some exceptional traditional prints by using Ikat thereby Indian Ikat crafting is well-liked for the high-end designs.
-Besides, we can see a high-level modernization in Ikat print with a range of color combination and motifs structures.
-And so, this precision rich technique is integrated as eco-friendly using fine quality elements.
+Besides, we can see a high-level modernization in Ikat print with a range of color combinations and motif structures.
+And so, this precision-rich technique is integrated as eco-friendly using fine-quality elements.

-JOVI Fashion is women clothing online shopping store, where you can find a variety of Ikat printed outfits.
-Moreover, we produce some other graceful patterns of women clothing with designs of floral prints, Dabu prints, and Ajrakh and others.
-For more information, feel free to visit the site: https://www.jovifashion.com
+JOVI Fashion is a women's ethnic clothing online shopping store, where you can find a variety of Ikat printed outfits.
+Moreover, we produce some other graceful patterns of women's clothing with designs of floral prints, Dabu prints, Ajrakh, and others.